 Yes, we can use the MATCH function to give the INDEX function its index variable.

 We already used INDEX-MATCH formula at the beginning of this article.
 Let’s understand that:

 The MATCH function looks for index number of value in F2 (104) in range B2:B10 and returns 4.

 Now we have INDEX(A2:A10,4).
-The next INDEX function goes to the 4th index in Range A2:A10 and returns its value.
-Which is “Kavita”.
+Next, the INDEX function goes to the 4th index in Range A2:A10 and returns its value, which is “Kavita”.

-And it’s done.
-Simple Isn’t it?
+And it's done.
+Simple, Isn’t it?
 Many times people get afraid of the INDEX MATCH function.
-They say it is too hard but in reality, it is way simpler than the VLOOKUP Formula.
+They say it is too hard, but in reality, it is way more straightforward than the VLOOKUP Formula.

-One topic still remains.
-What is the difference between VLOOKUP and INDEX MATCH.
-Let’s cover it up quickly.
+One topic remains.
+What is the difference between VLOOKUP and INDEX MATCH?
+Let's cover it up quickly.

 VLOOKUP vs INDEX MATCH